jeffersonvivanco/Algorithms/README.md

 the value of the goods you stole, constrained by the size of the knapsack.
 * You can use DP when the problem can be broken into discrete sub problems, and they don't depend on each other.
 * **Tips**
+  * Dp is useful when you are trying to optimize something given a constraint
+  * You can use dp when the problem can be broken into discrete subproblems
   * Every dp solution involves a grid
   * *The values in the cell are usually what you are trying to optimize.* For the knapsack problem, the values were the value of the goods.
   * Each cell is a sub problem, so think about how you can divide your problem into subproblems.
 That will help you figure out what the axes are.
+  * There's no single formula for calculating a dp solution
 * **Making the Grid**
   * What does the grid for this problem look like?
 You need to answer these questions:
     * What are the values of the cells?